 Spondylolisthesis Treatment in San Antonio, TX

-Spondylolisthesis is a back condition in which one vertebra slips in relation to the vertebra below it, and it happens most commonly in the lumbar spine.
+Spondylolisthesis is a spinal condition where one vertebra slips forward in relation to the vertebrae below it, and most commonly affects the lumbar spine.

 There are several types of spondylolisthesis: